yeginbatuhan/yeginbatuhan/README.md

 🌱 I'm currently learning Raspberry Pi.
 👯 I'm looking to collaborate on two projects related to autism and earthquake projects.

-⏲ What I'm doing now:
+## ⏲ What I'm Doing Now:

-Working on Teknofest projects 🚀
-Learning Raspberry Pi 📚
-Collaborating on two projects related to autism and earthquakes 🤝
--
+- 🚀 **Working on Technofest Projects:** Currently focusing on developing innovative projects for Technofest, exploring new ideas and technologies to make a significant impact.

+- 📚 **Learning Raspberry Pi:** Diving deep into the world of Raspberry Pi to enhance my skills in hardware and software integration, aiming to build smart, efficient solutions.

+- 🤝 **Collaborating on Projects Related to Autism and Earthquakes:** Actively participating in two collaborative projects aimed at making a difference in the areas of autism awareness and earthquake preparedness, leveraging technology to address these critical issues.

 ## Stats

 ![Github Stats](https://github-readme-stats.vercel.app/api?username=yeginbatuhan&count_private=true&show_icons=true&include_all_commits=true&theme=prussian)